fstltna/WesnothBackup/README.md

 ---

-1. Edit the settings at the top of pokemonbackup.pl if needed
+1. Edit the settings at the top of wesnothbackup.pl if needed
 2. create a cron job like this:

         1 1 * * * /root/WesnothBackup/wesnothbackup.pl